 60+ million Pieces of writing contributed by users worldwide

 Scribd is building the world’s largest online platform for reading books and other written content.
-In 2013, the company transitioned from recruiting in-house for all roles to using The Sourcery exclusively.
+The company transitioned from recruiting in-house for all roles to using The Sourcery exclusively.

 Since then, the company has grown to more than 80 employees, while developing a reputation as a great place to work in Silicon Valley.
 In this case study, CTO and cofounder Jared Friedman shares how his team overcame some of the hiring challenges common to early-stage tech companies to build a top recruiting organization.

 The Challenges Of Hiring In Silicon Valley

 Our Hiring Needed to Scale Up (and Down)

 “Like many growing companies, Scribd’s recruiting needs change from month to month.
 Some months we’re hiring aggressively.
 Other months we hit our quota fast.
 When we had an in-house recruiting team, we were constantly hiring people or letting contracts expire in response to demand.
 It was a lot of people management.”

 “Conventional recruiters really can’t do much better than a keyword match.
 You tell them what keywords you want on someone’s resume, and they screen for resumes that have those keywords.
 You want somebody with Hadoop, Java, and big data experience?
 They’ll send you resumes that match those keywords.
 The problem is there are are no keywords for most of the roles we look for.
 For example, we want great engineers.
 What keywords will appear on the resume of a great engineer?
 A LinkedIn profile won’t say, ‘Hey, I’m a great engineer.’
 You can’t do a Boolean search for that.”

 The Sourcery Becomes Our New “In-House” Recruiting Team

 “After working with The Sourcery, we decided to turn them into our in-house recruiting agency.
 They lifted a big burden off of our shoulders.
 And they’ve done a great job.”